TheDhejavu/bankNuban/README.md

 ### IMPLEMENTATION MODALITY

-CHECK DIGIT ALGORITHM The approved NUBAN format  ABC-DEFGHIJKL-M where ABC is the 3- digit bank code assigned by the CBN DEFGHIJKL is the NUBAN Account serial number M is the NUBAN Check Digit, required for account number validation
+CHECK DIGIT ALGORITHM.
+The approved NUBAN format  ABC-DEFGHIJKL-M where ABC is the 3- digit bank code assigned by the CBN DEFGHIJKL is the NUBAN Account serial number M is the NUBAN Check Digit, required for account number validation

 ## Check Digit Algorithm
 ## Step 1.